 Even if the driver was responsible for causing the accident, the trucking company may still be liable for the negligence of their own employee.
 Under California’s “Respondeat Superior” laws, an employer can be held vicariously liable for the negligence of their employees.13

 Example: Gavin is driving on the 91 Freeway through Corona when he is suddenly hit from behind by a semi-truck.
 Gavin is seriously injured and taken to the hospital where he spends the next 3 months recovering from his injuries.
-Gavin has suffered $1 million dollars in losses related to medical bills, lost wages, and lost earning potential.
+Gavin has suffered $1 million in losses related to medical bills, lost wages, and lost earning potential.
 Gavin’s family contacts a lawyer to help them file a lawsuit.

 Gavin’s lawyer investigates the accident and believes the truck driver was responsible for causing the accident.
 Gavin’s lawyer names the truck driver and the trucking company as defendants in the lawsuit.
 The jury finds the truck driver negligently caused the accident.